Home > Interview > Facades of The Future: Materials & Technologies Revolutionising the New-Generation Façades

 Ar.
 Yatin Patel and Ar.
 Parekh agrees that façade systems should address the management of glare and light, solar gains, acoustical considerations, ventilation, energy harvesting, and more.
 Integration between the façade as a building skin being elevated to other building systems adds to the intelligence in building management technology.
 Façades that integrate electrical and plumbing services through closed-cavity systems or automated shading devices driven by sensory controls for electric and mechanical applications efficaciously widen the performance spectrum for building skin. also needs to comply with a host of industry concerns, namely, Capex cost, maintenance, and constructability.
 It is critical that all the building skin components work seamlessly together to create a technically coherent solution, giving the designer a unique opportunity to display their concept, form, functionality, and technological prowess.

 According to Ar.
-Gupta, passive design strategies possess fundamental advantages to develop low-energy buildings.
+Gupta, passive design strategies possess fundamental advantages in developing low-energy buildings.

 While there are many factors that require consideration in building a façade, one of the most daunting ones is – Choosing the right material.
-Also, the decision on the right façade material needs to be made after considering a range of factors like:
+Also, the decision on the right façade material needs to be made after considering a range of factors:

 With FACID, the flexible façade from Schüco, the external appearance of a building can be quickly and efficiently adapted to changing requirements without limiting its function – a key milestone on the path towards the transformative façade.
 Be it for a suspended, rear-ventilated façade, integrated, active screening and sun shading, an additional decorative level